stfx-microeco-lab/ASV2GTDB2gRodon/README.md

 ### 7.1 Grep for the organism of interest and grab ids

 In my case, the IDs were in the first column of the TSV file.
 To use a different column, change the 1 in `-f1` to the corresponding column number.
-An intermediate file will be created and placed in the `intermediate` file.
+An intermediate file will be created and placed in the `intermediate` directory.

 ```
 grep "$organism_of_interest" rawdata/*.tsv  | cut -f1 > intermediate/seqs_$organism_of_interest.ids